 If your illness or injury means you have to go home early, you’ll need to change your flight.

-“In some cases, you may need to change the flight, but in others you may just be looking for extra space or another accommodation,” says Brett Sander, president of Cranky Concierge Travel Assistance, which specializes in urgent air travel assistance (think canceled, rerouted, or delayed flights).
+“In some cases, you may need to change the flight, but in others you may just be looking for extra space or another accommodation,” says Brett Snyder, president of Cranky Concierge Travel Assistance, which specializes in urgent air travel assistance (think canceled, rerouted, or delayed flights).

 “In general there isn’t a lot of flexibility on letting you change for free just because you had an injury or a circumstance,” he explains.
 “You can always try, and some airlines may have more flexibility than others, but for the most part, they’ll say sure, but here’s the change fee and fare difference.”
-If you’re injured and need extra space because of, say, a broken leg, you can ask if they have two free seats next to each other, but, Snyder says, don’t expect them just to give you that extra seat; you’ll likely have to pay for it.
+If you’re injured and need extra space because of, say, a broken leg, you can ask if the airline has two free seats next to each other, but, Snyder says, don’t expect them just to give you that extra seat; you’ll likely have to pay for it.

 Howell concurs: “If you have insurance (which you should), then trip interruption coverage is what would pay to cover your trip home, and they may send a nurse escort.
 That’s not the same as what Medjet does.
 If you require an air ambulance, we provide what’s basically a flying ICU.
 If we can repatriate someone on a commercial flight, we send a critical care nurse and book out a business class flatbed.
 We also pay for a spouse or travel companion in coach.”

-What can your travel advisor do?
+What can your travel adviser do?

 The person helping to plan your travel is another good resource in emergencies.
 And it should become part of your trip-prep routine to ask those planners how they handle medical issues.
 “I think it’s going to be an increasing concern moving forward.
 I don’t think many people are asking about that now, but I think it’s going to become more and more of an issue,” says Cari Gray, who crafts private, active trips as CEO and owner of Gray & Co.
 (Gray is also a member of the Afar Travel Advisory Council.)
-The best travel advisors and agents have a lot of connections in the places where they operate and should have information on emergency services and providers.
+The best travel advisers and agents have a lot of connections in the places where they operate and should have information on emergency services and providers.
 “It falls to the company to decide how seriously they take their responsibility and to know the clinics and English-speaking doctors in their destinations.
 On our trips, we vet all that before anyone gets there—especially because we’re doing biking and hiking trips,” says Gray.

 On a recent trip of my own to Argentina, a friend was injured and needed to go to a remote clinic where she didn’t speak the language.
-I immediately texted travel advisor Maita Barrenechea, founder of the Argentina-based luxury travel-planning company Mai10, who was very familiar with the facilities in the region.
+I immediately texted travel adviser Maita Barrenechea, founder of the Argentina-based luxury travel-planning company Mai10, who was familiar with the facilities in the region.
 She recommended one clinic over another, gave us the name of a doctor to ask for, and proceeded to get a second opinion from a specialist she knew in Buenos Aires.

 And finally, look for the helpers, as Mister Rogers would say.
 When my friend wrecked her ankle so badly that she needed surgery—and had to spend a few days recovering and organizing before she was able to fly home—our Airbnb host transformed into an invaluable helper who went above and beyond.
 She served as a translator, drove my friends back and forth to the clinic, and kept in touch after we were all home to make sure everything went smoothly with my friend’s recovery.